adam-godfrey/data-analysis-portfolio/projects/_posts/2024-04-06-mental-health.md

 ## Individuals Seeking Treatment by Gender
 From the first chart below, we can see that individuals in both genders are about 5x more likely seek treatment.

-In the second chart, we can see that males are 4x more likely to not seek treatment compared to females and there is a near even spliot between both genders seeking treatment;.
+In the second chart, we can see that males are 4x more likely to not seek treatment compared to females and there is a near even split between both genders seeking treatment;.

 {% include img-left-box.html path="/data-analysis-portfolio/assets/img/mental-health/treatment-by-gender.png" alt="Individuals seeking treatment by gender"
 title="Individuals seeking treatment by gender" %}